 Changes in Internal Control Over Financial Reporting.
 The Company's management, with the participation of the Company's President and Chief Executive Officer and Chief Financial Officer, also conducted an evaluation of the Company's internal control over financial reporting to determine whether any changes occurred during the period covered by this report that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-During the second quarter fiscal 2023, the Company continued its implementation of new software and control processes to manage inventory at its corporately-operated retail stores within its enterprise resource planning (ERP) system.
-The transition of this inventory management from the legacy system to the ERP system will occur in phases and is expected to be completed by the end of the third quarter fiscal 2023.
-This implementation is expected to have minimal effects on the Company's controls and processes over accounting for corporately-operated retail store inventory.
+During the third quarter fiscal 2023, the Company finished its implementation of new software and control processes to manage inventory at its corporately-operated retail stores within its enterprise resource planning (ERP) system.
+The transition of this inventory management from the legacy system to the ERP system occurred in phases and was completed by the end of the third quarter fiscal 2023.
+This implementation has had and is expected to continue to have minimal effects on the Company's controls and processes over accounting for corporately-operated retail store inventory.
 Except for the changes to our inventory management process, no other changes in our internal control over financial reporting occurred during the quarter covered by this report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.